Morocco: Foundation and dynasties

-Early modern period

-In 1549, the region fell to successive Arab dynasties claiming descent from the Islamic prophet, Muhammad: first the Sharifian Saadi dynasty who ruled from 1549 to 1659, and then the Alaouite dynasty, who remain in power since the 17th century.
+In 1549, the region fell to successive Arab dynasties claiming descent from the Islamic prophet Muhammad: first the Saadi dynasty who ruled from 1549 to 1659, and then the Alawi dynasty, who have remained in power since the 17th century.
 Morocco faced aggression from Spain in the north, and the Ottoman Empire's allies pressing westward.

-Under the Saadi dynasty, the country ended the Aviz dynasty of Portugal at the Battle of Alcácer Quibir in 1578.
+Under the Saadis, the sultanate ended the Portuguese Aviz dynasty in 1578 at the Battle of Alcácer Quibir.
 The reign of Ahmad al-Mansur brought new wealth and prestige to the Sultanate, and a large expedition to West Africa inflicted a crushing defeat on the Songhay Empire in 1591.
 However, managing the territories across the Sahara proved too difficult.
-After the death of al-Mansur, the country was divided among his sons.
+Upon the death of al-Mansur, the country was divided among his sons.

-After a period of political fragmentation and conflict during the decline of the Saadi dynasty, Morocco was finally reunited by the 'Alawi (or Alaouite) sultan al-Rashid in the late 1660s, who took Fez in 1666 and Marrakesh in 1668.
+After a period of political fragmentation and conflict during the decline of the Saadi dynasty, Morocco was finally reunited by the Alawi sultan al-Rashid in the late 1660s, who took Fez in 1666 and Marrakesh in 1668.
 The 'Alawis succeeded in stabilising their position, and while the kingdom was smaller than previous ones in the region, it remained quite wealthy.
 Against the opposition of local tribes Ismail Ibn Sharif (1672–1727) began to create a unified state.
-With his Jaysh d'Ahl al-Rif (the Riffian Army) he re-occupied Tangier from the English who had abandoned it in 1684 and drove the Spanish from Larache in 1689.
-Portuguese abandoned Mazagão, their last territory in Morocco, in 1769.
+With his Riffian army, he re-occupied Tangier from the English who had abandoned it in 1684 and drove the Spanish from Larache in 1689.
+The Portuguese abandoned Mazagão, their last territory in Morocco, in 1769.
 However, the siege of Melilla against the Spanish ended in defeat in 1775.

 Morocco was the first nation to recognise the fledgling United States as an independent nation in 1777.
-In the beginning of the American Revolution, American merchant ships in the Atlantic Ocean were subject to attack by the Barbary pirates.
+In the beginning of the American Revolution, American merchant ships in the Atlantic Ocean were subject to attacks by other fleets.
 On 20 December 1777, Morocco's Sultan Mohammed III declared that American merchant ships would be under the protection of the sultanate and could thus enjoy safe passage.
-The Moroccan–American Treaty of Friendship, signed in 1786, stands as the U.S.'s oldest non-broken friendship treaty.
+The 1786 Moroccan–American Treaty of Friendship stands as the United States' oldest unbroken friendship treaty.